MalwareCube/MalDoc_Analysis/README.md

 cd BSides_Ottawa_2024
 ```

-Note: If you're running this locally, make sure you have `python3` installed.
+Note: If you're following along on your own VM, make sure you have `python3` installed.